 The white raised garden bed shown below is a pre-made kit perfect for the square-foot garden method.
 This is the 4 x 4-foot size and is 11 inches deep.

 We like this planter since it doesn’t require any tools to set up.
 It is also made from a premium PVC material that won’t rot, fade or wear out over time.

 Two or more kits can be used if you’d like to add vegetables or create a unique design in your backyard.
 You may decide to create pathways between each square.
 These pathways are often handicapped accessible with plenty of room for walking aids or wheelchairs.

-When designing your own layout, any single planters should be narrow enough so you can easily reach the center of the planter without losing balance – four feet wide is normally a good rule of thumb.
+When designing your own layout, any single planter should be narrow enough so you can easily reach the center of the planter without losing balance – four feet wide is normally a good rule of thumb.

-The pyramid planter is a fun design which allows you to create several different planting sections.
+The pyramid planter is a fun design that allows you to create several different planting sections.
 It is visually beautiful while also quite functional, as the design allows you to reach all sections without needing to step into the garden bed itself.

 This is a truly unique herb garden design that will surely stand out from the crowd.
 It’s quite big at about 3 feet wide & 2 tall, so you can grow your entire herb garden in this planter.